Skip to main content

 In recent months there has been a steady rise in cyber fraud incidents notified to LPLC by law firms, including by many small firms and sole practitioners.

-The cost of these incidents has increased dramatically (figure 1), with claim costs for the first five months of this 2023 financial year already exceeding the entire 2022 year.
+The cost of these incidents has increased dramatically (figure 1), with claim costs for the first five months of the 2023–2024 financial year already exceeding the entire 2022–2023 year.
 This is mainly because much larger sums are being stolen and recovery is often not possible with cyber-criminals moving the money before the fraud is discovered.

 All law practices must be on high alert when client money is being transferred, particularly as we head into a busy period of transactions before the holiday shutdown.